ietf-wg-cellar/matroska-specification/wavpack.md

 ### Hybrid Multichannel Files

-Here we store the multichannel lossy blocks as for non-hybrid file.
+Here we store the multichannel lossy WavPack blocks as for non-hybrid file.

-The `BlockAdditional` contains the correction multichannel blocks.
+The `BlockAdditional` contains the correction multichannel WavPack blocks.
 They are stored consecutively with their CRC and blocksize.

 * Block